 At Salla, many of the advanced Soviet troops have been pushed back to the town.
 A small, isolated force remains at Maerkaejaervi a few miles further down the road, but it is cut off.
 Supplies are being air-dropped to it.

 Finnish 9th Division, the victors at Suomussalmi under (now General) Siilasvuo, arrive in Kuhmo.
 Their next mission is to attack Soviet 54th Division.
 This is one of the divisions that Timoshenko's plan leaves without a purpose, and it is to receive no reinforcement and reduced priority.
 Basically, the Soviet division has been left to live or die on its own where it stands and using its own resources.

 The Soviet 7,000 shell daily bombardment of Summa continues.

 Battle of the Atlantic: One of Germany's most successful U-boat commanders, Joachim Schepke, gets two victories.

-U-19 (Kapitänleutnant Joachim Schepke) torpedoes and sinks 1,598 ton Norwegian freighter Pluto off the southeast Scottish coast.
-All 22 crew survive, the ship had just left convoy HN-8 and was travelling further south unescorted.
+U-19 (Kapitänleutnant Joachim Schepke) torpedoes and sinks 1,598-ton Norwegian freighter Pluto off the southeast Scottish coast.
+All 22 crew survive, the ship had just left convoy HN-8 and was traveling further south unescorted.
 The attack is at 08:43.

-U-19 quickly scores another kill, the 1,528 ton British freighter Baltanglia.
-It also had been in convoy HN-8 and was travelling down the coast unescorted.
+U-19 quickly scores another kill, the 1,528-ton British freighter Baltanglia.
+It also had been in Convoy HN-8 and was traveling down the coast unescorted.
 All 28 crew survive and are picked up by local fishing boats.
 This attack is at 08:55, just a dozen minutes after the previous one.
 Schepke uses one torpedo on each ship.

 Finnish 1,333-ton freighter Onto hits a mine laid by U-56 on 8 January 1940 and sinks near Smith's Lightvessel, Cross Sand.
 All 18 crew survive and are picked up by a British destroyer and a Greek freighter.

 The British at Gibraltar release the US freighters Excambion and Excellency.
 The authorities confiscate 470 sacks of mail bound for Italy and Germany.